lyoudr/dialogue/README.md

       $ python manage.py createsuperuser

 For convenience, you can keep your normal user logged in on Chrome and your superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.

+- You can create another user in /admin page

 ### Type checks